luost26/RDE-PPI/README.md

 conda activate RDE
 ```

 The default PyTorch version is 1.12.1 and cudatoolkit version is 11.3.
-It can be changed in [`env.yml`](./env.yml).
+They can be changed in [`env.yml`](./env.yml).

 ### Datasets